rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 For systems where you want to expose a significant number of internal objects to Home Assistant, the MQTT plug-in provides an Auto Discovery feature that pushes discovery messages to Home Assistant, negating the need to enter each object's code into your <i>configuration.yaml</i>.
 <br>
 <br>
-Valid object types are x10, light, var, flag, flag_b input, output, analog, temp, ir, macro, se, pe, timer and hvac.
+Valid object types are x10, light, var, flag, flag_b, input, output, analog, temp, ir, macro, se, pe, timer and hvac.
 Other plug-ins that support objects that can be discovered can add object types.
 <br>
 <br>